Police News 3

 Eustace police officer gets 20 years for child porn possession

-HENDERSON COUNTY – A former Eustace police officer was sentence to 20 years in prison for possession of child pornography.
+HENDERSON COUNTY – A former Eustace police officer was sentenced to 20 years in prison for possession of child pornography.

 Cody Mitchell Burris was arrested four counts of possession of child pornography and two counts of possession with intent to promote child pornography.
 The arrest came after authorities obtained three videos reportedly depicting minors engaging in sexual conduct.